datanav/docs/technical/superoffice-shopify.rst

 --------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Person and a Shopify Customer must be established.

-A new Shopify Customer will be created from a SuperOffice Person if it is connected to a SuperOffice Quotealternative that is synchronized into Shopify.
+A new Shopify Customer will be created from a SuperOffice Person if it is connected to a SuperOffice Quoteline, or Quotealternative that is synchronized into Shopify.

 Once a link between a SuperOffice Person and a Shopify Customer is established, it will keep in sync between the two systems, regardless of where it is edited.